-Because the GLBT HHP is meant to be a transition between homelessness and greater housing stability, it is crucial to assess the youth's readiness and willingness to break away from - or at least not bring into the host home - activities/behaviors associated with street life.
-The issues listed above are all too present in the population of homeless youth - the GLBT HHP does NOT expect an absence of such issues.
-The GLBT HHP does, however, expect the youth to have already done some work around those issues.
+Because the ConneQT Program is meant to be a transition between homelessness and greater housing stability, it is crucial to assess the youth's readiness and willingness to break away from - or at least not bring into the host home - activities/behaviors associated with survival on the street.
+The issues listed above are all too present in the population of homeless youth - ConneQT does NOT expect an absence of such issues.
+We do, however, expect the youth to have already done some work around those issues.
 For example, a host home is very appropriate for someone who is needing/wanting a supportive environment around staying sober as one of his/her/their goals.
 It is NOT appropriate for someone who needs a place to get sober.
 Hosts are not trained to provide that kind of support.

-When talking with a youth who is applying for the GLBT HHP, please discuss the fact that the youth application has a release of information statement at the bottom, which needs to be signed by that young person.
-Talk about what he/she/they think should be shared, what he/she/they is comfortable disclosing themselves to the GLBT HHP team, and what they would like you, as the referring case manager to disclose about their history.
-Also indicate the issues you think need to be talked about - issues that the youth may not have thought of or feels reluctant about sharing.
-These conversations will help you, the youth, and the GLBT HHP team figure out if the GLBT HHP is indeed the appropriate choice for your client.
-If the GLBT HHP is a good option for the youth, then these conversations will help us in matching your client to a host home and developing an effective goal plan.
+When talking with a youth who is applying for ConneQT, please discuss the fact that the youth application has a release of information statement at the bottom, which needs to be signed by that young person.
+Talk about what he/she/they think should be shared, what they are comfortable disclosing themselves to the ConneQT team, and what they would like you, as the referring case manager to disclose about their history.
+Also, indicate the issues you think need to be talked about - issues that the youth may not have thought of or feels reluctant about sharing.
+These conversations will help you, the youth, and the ConneQT team figure out if host home is the appropriate choice for your client.
+If either short term, emergency host home or longer term transition-like host home is a good option for the youth, then these conversations will help us in matching your client to a host home and developing an effective goal plan.